loudvsg/loudvsg/README.md

 ### Hi there 👋

-- 🔭 I’m currently working in the area of telecommunications
+- 🔭 I’m at the crossroads between telecommunications and datascience.
-- 🌱 I’m a perpetual learner
+- 🌱 I'm a tennis amateur and baby surfer.
-- 👯 I’m looking to collaborate on various projects
+- 👯 Do not hesitate to reach me out for various projects.